RescueSocial/SNA-AH-Case-Reddit/README.md

 ## <b>Reddit - Social Network Analysis on Amber Heard's Case Example from Data Analysts, Researchers, and Scientists.</b>
 - Reddit: 164,530 Contributions, 15,896 Submissions, 71,319 Accounts, Links
+- Reddit Reports per year for 2018-2021 and a User Report.
 - 5,025 Banned Reddit Accounts are the highest amount of contributors in years of operations.

-Reddit Reports per year for 2018-2021 and a User Report.
+- It's important to look at Reddit in the context of cross-platform operations and comparing e.g., ages of accounts during peaks.

-<b><br>Note: These reports are a part of Case Study: “Reddit Social Network Analysis Against Influence Operation” by analyzing accounts posting/commenting against a victim of a Social Bot Disinformation/Influence Operation.</b>
+<b><br><i>Note: These reports are a part of Case Study: “Reddit Social Network Analysis Against Influence Operation” by analyzing accounts posting/commenting against a victim of a Social Bot Disinformation/Influence Operation.</b></i>
 <br>We have four main datasets scraped from Reddit
 <br>1.
 A dataset with submissions & comments data (2020).
 <br>2.
 Users Data (from 2006 to 2020).